jorshi/torchdrum-plugin/README.md

 torchdrum is an audio plugin that has audio input and output.
 It is a real-time drum synthesizer that receives audio as input, which is used to trigger and control the synthesizer.

 The development of torchdrum is based on research on [Real-time Timbre Remapping with Differentiable DSP](https://arxiv.org/abs/2407.04547).
-For more information on this research please visit the [accompanying website](https://jordieshier.com/projects/nime2024/), which includes links code for training new mapping models that can be played within this plug-in.
+For more information on this research please visit the [accompanying website](https://jordieshier.com/projects/nime2024/).

+To train new models to run in this plugin see the [accompanying repo](https://github.com/jorshi/ddsp-timbre-remap).

 ## Pre-Built Plugins
 See the [releases for pre-built plugin installers](https://github.com/jorshi/torchdrum-plugin/releases) which include some pre-trained models.
 Currently only includes Apple Silicon builds.